 I believe, the Tarot mirrors those archetypal energies and emotions that are inside us to various degrees and The Tarot makes us conscious of them through engaging in a dialogue with our subconscious.

 The Goal of a Tarot reading is always to leave you clearer, and more empowered with a clear path for action or change.

 TANTRA, ZEN, LAW OF ATTRACTION : “ An energetic approach to Tarot!”

 The way I read tarot is very influenced by my spiritual path, and I implement in my readings a lot of what I’ve learned and integrated during my spiritual development.
 My main influences have been Zen teachings, Law of Attraction and Tantra.

 Zen helped me cultivate an state of open-space or meditative state of mind in order to be receptive of messages in a reading.
 That « Zen-space » is called Non-dual mind because it is beyond the polarity of good and bad, right and wrong or labels.

 The Law of Attraction helped me understand how things work in the realm of manifestation.
 It helped me understand the importance of intent and cultivating the right state of mind in order to manifest desires.
-It taught me tthe importance of clear statements, and « Letting go » in order to « Letting Flow. »
+It taught me the importance of having a clear intent to manifest our desires, and to also « Let go » in order to « Let Flow. »